rust-lang/rust-forge/src/mdbook/membership.md

 - You will gain access to a private Zulip stream, where internal discussions happen.
 - You will be able to add pull requests to the merge queue.
+- You will be able to start FCPs, but also approve and/or raise concerns on them.

 ## How promotion decisions are made